BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 ## Progress Points (PP)

 At the beginning of each day, a crafter makes a crafting skill check to determine how much progress they make in crafting the item.
-They make a check against the Complexity DC of the item they’re working on.
+The check is made against the Complexity DC of the item being working on.
 If successful, add the total result to the project's Progress Point (PP) total.
-If the check succeeds by 5, the accrued PP equals twice the check result.
-If the check succeeds by 10 or more, it’s triple the check result in PP.
+If the check succeeds by 5, add double the check result to the PP total.
+If the check succeeds by 10 or more, add triple the check result in PP.

 Failing a daily progress check means that no progress is made that day.
-Failing by 5 deducts one quarter of the accrued PP. Failing by 10 deducts half of the accrued PP. Failing by 15 or more deducts all PP, destroying the project completely and requiring the crafter to start over; half of the required raw materials can be salvaged from the failed project, the other half will need to be acquired by the crafter to resume work.
+Failing by 5 deducts one quarter of the accrued PP. Failing by 10 deducts half of the accrued PP. Failing by 15 or more deducts all PP, destroying the project completely and requiring the crafter to start over; half of the required raw materials can be salvaged from the failed project, the other half will need to be sourced anew to resume work.

 If the crafter doesn’t have the required tools for their craft, they get -5 on their craft check.
 If they possess masterwork tools, they get +2.
 Some crafting skills require certain facilities (e.g. smithing requires a forge).

 #### Helpers

 The crafter can receive a bonus from helpers, skilled and unskilled, so long as those helpers are fully occupied with helping for the entire duration of the work.
 Unskilled helpers provide a +2 bonus to the crafter’s skill check each.
 Skilled helpers make their own craft checks and contribute towards project completion.
 The maximum number of helpers depends on their skill level, and the relative size of the item being produced.
-Small crafters are generally at an advantage here, which is why they’re favoured as artisans and slaves.
+This limit represents the maximum number of individuals that contribute directly to the project's creation - a construction site may have many more labourers serving auxiliary functions that do not directly add to PP totals (e.g. bringing raw materials to the site).
+See **Table 1.4** (below) for a full listing of maximum skilled and unskilled helpers of Small and Medium size as related to the size of the object being created.

 #### Working overtime